harshvardhaniimi/personal-website/content/blog/travels/2023-05-20-moab/index.md

 ![](images/Swing%20from%20Exclamation%20Point%20medium.jpg)

+> Giant swing at the Glenwood Springs Amusement Park.

 What could be more exhilrating than an amusement park perched on the edge of a mountain?
 The rides, terrifying yet thrilling, boosted my adrenaline levels to all-time highs.

 ## Day 9 - A Slice of Idaho

 ![](images/IMG_8439.jpeg)

+> US is darn pretty. 🥺

 Our penultimate day found us camping near Boise amidst flatlands where cows offered their own unique soundtrack to the starlit night.